 Rhodes was born in South London on 22 April 1960, and grew up in Gillingham, Kent.

-Rhodes says that he knew he loved cooking when, by the age of 13, he was able to make a successful Sunday roast dinner, including a steamed lemon sponge pudding recipe from Marguerite Patten.
+Rhodes said that he knew he loved cooking when, by the age of 13, he was able to make a successful Sunday roast dinner, including a steamed lemon sponge pudding recipe from Marguerite Patten.
 His father Gordon, a school caretaker, had left the family when Gary was 6 years old, and his mother Jean gone back to work, so he had to learn to cook for himself, his mum and his sister.
 His mother eventually remarried to a builder named John.
 His first father died when Gary was 8.

-Rhodes says that he decided to become a chef at the age of 14, in 1974, while reading about kitchens in the book “Down and Out in Paris and London” by George Orwell.
+Rhodes said that he decided to become a chef at the age of 14, in 1974, while reading about kitchens in the book “Down and Out in Paris and London” by George Orwell.
 He started studying cooking in the same year at Thanet Technical College in Broadstairs, Kent.
 Rhodes says that one of his tutors there, Peter Barrett, taught him teamwork.

 In 1979, at the age of 19, he graduated from the Technical College and in the same year, got a job at the Hilton Hotel in Amsterdam working as a junior chef.
 One day, while running for a tram, he looked the wrong way owing to his English traffic instinct, and was hit by a van.
 He suffered a bad head injury with a blood clot which required eight hours of brain surgery.